 Will the Galaxy S9 use a dual-lens camera?

 The camera on the Samsung Galaxy S9 should be a dual camera setup, if rumours (and our expectations) are correct.
 Since the Galaxy Note 8 already offers two 12-megapixel cameras, with up to 2x optical zoom, you will almost certainly see the Galaxy S9 matching that setup.

 The front-facing camera setup on the Galaxy S8 and S8+ offer iris recognition and facial recognition, so expect these features to appear on the S9 too.
 We wouldn’t be surprised to see voice recognition tied in as well, so you can unlock your phone and get Bixby up and running with just a quick command.

 What new software features will Samsung add to the Galaxy S9?

 The Samsung Galaxy S9 will certainly launch with Android 8.0 Oreo OS onboard.
 That should mean a much faster phone that’s also built to optimise battery efficiency.
-You'll get picture-in-picture, ideal for video calls, as well as fast auto-filling for passwords and the like.
-Plus there's Android instant apps, notification dots for quick info without opening the app, new emojis and plenty more besides.
+You’ll get (the still half baked) picture-in-picture mode, as well as fast auto-filling for passwords and the like.
+Plus there’s Android instant apps, notification dots for quick info without opening the app, new emojis and plenty more besides.